julianmclain/algorithms-mixtape/algorithms_mixtape/count_inversions/README.md

 The Divide and Conquer approach:
 - Have the function return the number of inversion *AND* the sorted array.
-That way, the `merge` function will receive 2 sorted lists.
+That way, the `merge` function will receive 2 sorted arrays.

 `count_inversions(A: array) -> array, int`
 1. If `n = 1`, return 0
 2. *B*, *x* = make a recursive call with the first half of the array.
 3. *C*, *y* = make recursive call with the left half of the array.
 4. *D*, *z* = merge *B* and *C* while counting all split inversions.
+5. Return x + y + z

 `merge(B: array, C: array) -> array, int`